MSME Classification: Understanding Meaning and Category Benefits

 What is the limit of MSME classification?

-What is MSME RBI classification?
+What is the MSME RBI classification?

 The RBI aligns with the government’s MSME classification, ensuring uniformity across the financial system.